pirsch-analytics/blog/video-tracking.md

 slug = "tracking-youtube-vimeo-videos"
-title = "How to Track the Playback Time of YouTube and Vimeo Videos Using Custom Events" date = 2023-12-02 summary = "Learn how you can track the playback time of YouTube and Vimeo videos on your website using custom events." image = "video.png"
+title = "How to Track the Playback Time of HTML, YouTube, and Vimeo Videos Using Custom Events" date = 2023-12-02 summary = "Learn how you can track the playback time of HTML, YouTube, and Vimeo videos on your website using custom events." image = "video.png"

 [author]